Anyone with a projector, screen, and movie can put on a backyard movie night. It’s not rocket science.

 The most obvious consideration is whether or not there will be kids in attendance.
 If there are children coming then perhaps Nightmare on Elm Street might not be the best choice of film.

 Another scenario could be the religious persuasions of your guests, or perhaps what they might feel is acceptable content.
-I know that my very conservative mother in law probably wouldn’t be too enamoured with me putting Brokeback Mountain on for outdoor movie night.
+I know that my very conservative mother-in-law probably wouldn’t be too enamored with me putting Brokeback Mountain on for outdoor movie night.

 My view on backyard movie night is that classic movies are the best to play.
 Ones that your guests are already familiar with tend to work best.